bmodee/Teknikattan/docs/source/development/server.md

 To install all project dependencies, run `pip install -r requirements.txt`.

-Remember to install the project dependencies whenever someone else has added new ones to the project.
+Remember to install the project dependencies whenever you or someone else has added new ones to the project.